Comprehensive Guide On Sarawak MM2H Requirements (SMM2H)

 Kindly provide the following documents for initial processing in your Sarawak Malaysia My Second Home (SMM2H) application:

-For the SMM2H visa application, provide scanned copies of the main biodata page of each person’s passport, the most recent six months of salary slips or other income documents, six months of bank statements showing income deposits, and six months of bank or financial statements indicating liquid funds.
+For the SMM2H visa application, provide scanned copies of the main biodata page of each person’s passport, the most recent three months of salary slips or other income documents, three months of bank statements showing income deposits, and three months of bank or financial statements indicating liquid funds.

 Step 2: Document preparation and verification